 2017 Call For Research Fellowship Proposals

-The inaugural cohort of Research Fellows for the 2017-18 academic year will be announced in April 2017.
+Applications for 2017-2018 fellowships are now closed.
+The inaugural cohort of Research Fellows for the 2017-18 academic year will be announced in Spring Quarter 2017.

 CISSR book workshops provide University of Chicago faculty with an opportunity to receive input from visiting and local scholars in a day-long book workshop.
 Workshops help authors refine their research and arguments before manuscripts go to academic presses.
 CISSR will host three book workshops in the Spring Quarter of 2017.
 Another call for proposals to fund faculty book workshops will be issued in the 2017-2018 academic year.

 Narrowing the Channel: The Politics of Regulatory Protection